lambdaisland/gx.cljc/README.md

+Temporary fork under `lambdaisland` so we can have a release on Clojars.

 ![GX Library Banner](/docs/static/img/banner.png)

 GX is a data-oriented library for defining and manipulating directed acyclic graph's of state machines, for Clojure(Scipt).